open-contracting/kingfisher-collect/docs/sources.rst

   *  canada_montreal
   *  chile_compra_releases
   *  chile_compra_records - you can pass the additional `year` parameter to this scraper, to indicate what year download.
-  *  colombia - you can pass the additional `page` parameter to this scraper, to indicate what page to start on.
+  *  colombia - you can pass the additional `page` parameter to this scraper, to indicate what page to start on, and also you can pass the additional `year` parameter to this scraper, to indicate what year download.
   *  dhangadhi
   *  digiwhist_armenia
   *  digiwhist_austria